MatthewYong/saitama-dainingu/README.md

 ### 4. Skeleton Plane
 The skeleton plane defines a basic visual design of the website through, for example, a wireframe.
-The wireframes for this project can be downloaded from the following link:
+The wireframes for this project are made with Balsamiq can be downloaded from the following link:

 - [Wireframe - Desktop version](https://github.com/MatthewYong/milestone-project-1/raw/master/readme/wireframes/Wireframe%20-%20Desktop%20Version.pdf)
 - [Wireframe - Tablet version](https://github.com/MatthewYong/milestone-project-1/raw/master/readme/wireframes/Wireframe%20-%20Tablet%20Version.pdf)